geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

        will be used as the metadata source logo.
 The image is taken from the ``images/harvesting`` folder and copied to the ``images/logos`` folder.
+       A list of the
+       possible values that can be used for this parameter can be obtained from the ``xml.harvesting.info`` service - see
+       :ref:`xml_harvesting_info&type=icons`.

    - **search** \[0..n]: Contains search parameters.
 If this element is missing, an unconstrained search will be performed.